jugalmodi0111/fl-rl-video/CONTRIBUTING.md

-# Contributing
+# Contributing to RL + Federated Learning Ensemble

 Thanks for your interest in contributing!
-Please follow the guidelines below to make collaboration smooth.
+This project accepts contributions by issue reports, bug fixes, experiments, and documentation improvements.

-How to Contribute
+How to contribute
--
+- Open an issue describing the problem, feature request, or idea.
-1. Fork the repository and create a feature branch: `git checkout -b feature/your-feature`.
+- Fork the repository and create a feature branch for your change.
-2. Keep changes small and focused; open a PR against `master` with a clear description.
-3. Run tests locally before opening a PR.

-Code Style
--
+- Keep changes focused and small; prefer multiple PRs over a single large one.
+- Add or update documentation and notebook cells where relevant.
+- Write tests where applicable and ensure local checks pass.

+Coding style
+- Use readable variable names and avoid one-letter names.
+- Keep functions short and focused.
-- Follow PEP8 for Python code.
-Use `black` for formatting and `flake8` for linting.
+- Format Python code with `black` (optional) and lint with `flake8`.
-- Notebook changes should be minimal and contain explanatory markdown cells.

-Testing
--
-- Add unit tests under a `tests/` directory where applicable.
+Pull requests
-- Use `pytest` to run tests: `pytest -q`.
+- Use descriptive PR titles and link to related issues.

-Pull Request Process
--
-1. Open a pull request with a descriptive title and summary.
-2. Include any relevant reproduction steps or notebooks.
-3. Maintain backward compatibility where possible.

-Contact
--
-If you have questions about the repository or design decisions, open an issue or contact the maintainers.
+- Provide a short summary of changes and why they are needed.

+Maintainers will review and request changes if necessary.